FungXF/capstone_travel_recommender/README.md

 - The rating, sentiment analysis, rating*sentiment value are heavily left-skewed.
 - The mean of all reviews of all Activities are centered around between 9 to 10.
 - The median of all reviews all Activities are centered around 10.
-- Impute the median 'rating_senti' value to the attractions without any reviews
+- Impute the median `rating_senti` value to the attractions without any reviews
 - Perform a minmax scaler on the column `rating_senti`

 - The attraction similarity values between this model and the base model looks largely similar.
 - This is because  a large number of activities do not have ratings and reviews yet.
 Given the left-skewed distribution, the median value of ratings was imputed to activities without user ratings.
-This results in most of the attractions having a rating of (9.794), hence there is not much of a significant difference between the attraction similarity values between the models.
+This results in most of the attractions having a `rating_senti` of (9.794), hence there is not much of a significant difference between the attraction similarity values between the models.
 However, overtime with more reviews added to the database, the results would differ more.
 - A second survey was conducted across 15 person which saw 12 people having a good recommendation.
 This is an 11.25% increase in the performance.

 - In Notebook 4: The pickle file `att_canada_ratesen.pkl` will be the model that is being deployed on streamlit.